yuval-a/ZOE/README.md

 * `classes`: is used to specify class names for the element (the value for the `class` attribute)
 * `children`: is used to define the element's children.
 You can have as much nested objects as you need.
 If the code becomes too cumbersome you can seperate the components into sub objects, and reference them from your template object.
 For example:
-* `content`: is used to set the element's text content.
-* `helper`: to define a "Helper" function for this element (see below for details).
-* `bind`: is used for 2-way data binding (see below).
-* `dsrc`: This is a special property you can include inside an `attributes` object, it is used when the `src` attribute of an `img` element contains a dynamic data variable (see below for more information).

 ```javascript
 var TodoItemContent = {
 	title: { element: "input", attributes: { type:"text" },